Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 STAR interview technique

 Are you thinking of leaving your job in the New Year and need to brush up on your interview skills?
-Read on to find out how to use the STAR technique to improve your interview skills

 What is the STAR method when interviewing?

-Behavioural questions can be used in face to face interviews, remote interviews and pre-recorded interviews.
-So it’s great to have some examples prepared using the STAR technique.
+Behavioural questions can be used in face-to-face interviews, remote interviews, and pre-recorded interviews, so it’s great to have some examples prepared using the STAR technique.

 What are the four steps in the STAR method?

-The STAR technique is a method for answering questions in four steps, The STAR stands for:
+The STAR technique is a method for answering questions in four steps.
+The STAR stands for:

 • Situation: The situation and when it took place.

-• Action: The step by step actions to achieve the goal.
+• Action: The step-by-step actions to achieve the goal.

 • Result: The result or outcome of your actions.